-Crime occurring off campus involving students or chartered DACC organizations is reported to and handled by a variety of agencies, including the Las Cruces Police Department, the Doña Ana County Sheriff's Department, or other local, state, or federal law enforcement agencies having jurisdiction.
-While the NMSU Police Department assists other agencies when asked pursuant to mutual aid agreements, the reporting and tracking of crime is done by the agency of primary jurisdiction.
-The college does not routinely monitor nor track incidents that are on private property or public property not owned by DACC.
+As previously noted, DACC does not have any chartered student organizations who own or control property off campus.
+Off campus incidents involving DACC students is reported to and handled by a variety of agencies, including the Las Cruces Police Department, the Doña Ana County Sheriff's Department, the Sunland Park Police Department, or other local, state, or federal law enforcement agencies having jurisdiction.
+While the NMSU Police Department assists other agencies when asked pursuant to mutual aid agreements, the reporting and tracking of the off-campus crime is done by the agency of primary jurisdiction.
+DACC does not routinely monitor nor track incidents that are on private property nor public property not owned by DACC.
 Anyone wanting specific information on off-campus crime should contact the appropriate agency(s).
-See the Phone Number Reference Guide on the last page of this report for contact information.
+See the Phone Number Reference Guide on Page 61 of this report for contact information.